yuanph4ever/TREC-Complex-answer-retrieval-Track/README.md

 2.A precompiled jar file can be found in ./target/ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar.
 Run the program as

-java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar Outline_Cbor Lucene_INDEX Output_Dir kmeans_clu_index_Dir types_clu_index_Dir
+java -jar ds_a1-0.0.1-SNAPSHOT-jar-with-dependencies.jar Method_Signal Outline_Cbor Lucene_INDEX Output_Dir kmeans_clu_index_Dir types_clu_index_Dir

+Methods_Signal: you want to put "-exp" which indectas run "Pseudo Relevance Feedback with Entities" and this will give you five runfiles in output path; "-kmeansClu" for "Re-Rank by K-means Clustering" to give you one runfile; "-typesClu" for "Re-rank by Category Clustering" to give you one run file.

-Outline_Cbor indicates the outline files like "train.pages.cbor-outlines.cbor".
-Lucene_INDEX indicates the index file for corpus.
-Output_Dir indicates the directory you want to store the runfiles. kmeans_clu_index_Dir is the directory which stores the index file for clusters of kmeans. types_clu_index_Dir is the directory which stores the index file for clusters of types.
+Outline_Cbor: the outline files like "train.pages.cbor-outlines.cbor".

+Lucene_INDEX: the index file for corpus.

+Output_Dir: the directory you want to store the runfiles.

+kmeans_clu_index_Dir: the directory which stores the index file for clusters of kmeans.

+types_clu_index_Dir: the directory which stores the index file for clusters of types.

 You can download the index file for kmeans and types from the server.
 Address is "/home/py1004/project/Index_kmeans_cluster" and "/home/py1004/project/Index_DBpedia_Entities".